sachinmurali/capio/README.md

 # capio

 The objective here is to create a Python app/script to process Capio's speech recognition results into a word document.
+You would need Python 2.7.

 In order to run the app, first create a virtual environment.
 You can create a virtual environment using the virtualenv library in Python: